Donders-Institute/bidscoin/docs/advanced.rst

-   def get_attribute(dataformat: str, sourcefile: Path, attribute: str, options: dict) -> str:
+    def get_attribute(dataformat: str, sourcefile: Path, attribute: str, options: dict) -> Union[str, int]:
        """
        This plugin function reads attributes from the supported sourcefile

-       :param dataformat:  The dataformat of the sourcefile, e.g. DICOM of PAR
+       :param dataformat:  The bidsmap-dataformat of the sourcefile, e.g. DICOM of PAR
-       :param sourcefile:  The sourcefile from which key-value data needs to be read
+       :param sourcefile:  The sourcefile from which the attribute value should be read
-       :param attribute:   The attribute key for which the value needs to be retrieved
+       :param attribute:   The attribute key for which the value should be read
        :param options:     A dictionary with the plugin options, e.g. taken from the bidsmap['Options']
-       :return:            The retrieved attribute value
+       :return:            The attribute value
        """

        if dataformat in ('DICOM','PAR'):